March Studio's 'The Jane' is a 46' Pilot House cruising gaff rigged cutter, carvel planked over steam bent frames of all timber construction.

 In a sleepy Perth riverside suburb, iph's Swan Street residence serves as a shrine to everyday pleasure while giving a nod to the materials and forms of the early 20 century Arts and Crafts movement.
 Swan Street residence won the WA chapter of the Australian Institute of Architecture 2009 Architecture Award for Residential Architecture Alteration + Additions.
 Did I mention it was about 42 degrees when I shot it - phew!
 Swan Street was published in AR #110 'adaption'.

-The world's tallest building, the Burj Dubai, under construction in 2008.
+Rising 828 meters over the metropolis of Dubai, the world's tallest building, the Burj Khalifa, under construction in 2008.

 Jean Nouvel's Torre Agbar in Barcelona, Spain.
 It houses the city's water company and fittingly has a geyser inspired form.